tum-i4/gemtest-webapp/README.md

 $ pytest --html-report
 ```

-Then, run ``gemtest-webapp`` with the path to the gemtest_results folder created by a gemtest pytest run.
+Then, install ``gemtest-webapp`` via ``pip install gemtest-webapp`` and run it with the path to the gemtest_results folder created by a gemtest pytest run.
 Usually, this folder is created in the directory from which pytest was executed.

 ```console